tgsn-co/SlackSummarisePDF/README.md

 **Create the Slack App**

 Go to https://api.slack.com/ and select the “Your Apps” tab on the site.
 Once on the page choose “Create New App”.
 You will be presented with a page to name your app and assign it to a workspace.
-Once Created you should be directedc to the “Basic Information” page of your Slack App.
+Once Created you should be directed to the “Basic Information” page of your Slack App.
 On the sidebar, under the “Features” heading, select “Bot Users” and complete the fields and “Save Changes”.

 **Configure API Gateway:**